As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: How large do spatial kernels really need to be?

+The complete results on CIFAR-10 are reported in Table~\ref{tab:cifar10} in the Appendix.
+Here, we observe a slight drop in performance, which may be due to the low spatial resolution of images and featuremaps.
+Particularly in deeper layers, the potential benefit from large convolutions is therefore limited.
+Further, we want to emphasize that NIFF is not conceived to improve over baseline methods (we are of course glad to observe this tendency for high-resolution data) but to facilitate the evaluation of effective kernel sizes in CNNs.

-\section{How large do CNNs spatial kernels really need to be?}
+\section{How large do spatial kernels really need to be?}

-After introducing our possibly infinite large frequency filters, we now quantitatively answer the question of how large the spatial kernels really need to be.
-Hence, we transform the learned filters into the spatial domain and plot the relative density for each spatial kernel $k$, \ie the ratio of the kernel mass that is contained within centered, smaller sized, squared kernels (\ie width equals height, denoted as \emph{kernel size} as in the main paper).
-The kernel has the same width and height as the feature map (FM) it is convolved to.
+After empirically validating our proposed NIFFs, we now quantitatively analyze how large the spatial kernels really tend to be.
+Hence, we transform the learned filters into the spatial domain and plot the relative density of each spatial kernel $k$, i.e.~the ratio of the kernel mass that is contained within centered, smaller sized, squared kernels.
+The kernel has the same width and height as the featuremap (FM) it is convolved to.